Services for NGOs

 • The latest activity report and audited financial report (in the case of the opening of a representative office of a foreign NGO),

-• The NGO’s institutional and/or organisational strategy.
+• The NGO’s institutional and/or organisational strategy

-If accepted, the grant is paid in advance to the NGO for a maximum period of six months.
-The payment of a further instalment is conditional upon the submission of a detailed report on the expenses incurred, with supporting documents, to the Service for International Geneva.
+The payment of a further instalment is conditional upon the submission of a detailed report on the expenses incurred, with supporting documents, to the Directorate of International Affairs.
 The NGO must also provide a final report within three months following the end of the grant.

 Other useful information for NGOs